 I am a mathematician and programmer, working in some intersection or another or these two fields.
 Presently, I'm working on quantum computing at AWS; previously, I've worked on active learning as an OpenAI Fellow, on quantum compilation at IBM Research and at Rigetti Computing, and on (chromatic) homotopy theory in academia.
 In addition to "traditional" research, I am very interested in communication within scientific circles.
 I used to spend a lot of time coaxing my topologist peers to speak the language of number theory.

-My brief tour in academia consisted of a Benjamin Peirce fellowship in the Harvard math department, graduate work at Berkeley under Constantin Teleman, and undergraduate studies in computer science at Urbana-Champaign under Matt Ando and Elsa Gunter.
+My tour in academia consisted of a Benjamin Peirce fellowship in the Harvard math department, graduate work at Berkeley under Constantin Teleman, and undergraduate studies in computer science at Urbana-Champaign under Matt Ando and Elsa Gunter.